 Best Surface Materials

-While any type of sheet good material could be used for the tabl top on a radial arm saw, the best material is MDF (medium-density fiberboard.
-MDF is inexpensive, pretty durable (as long as it doesn't get wet) and it doesn't splinter when the radial-arm saw's blade cuts through it.
+While any type of sheet good material could be used for the tabletop on a radial arm saw, the best material is medium-density fiberboard (MDF).
+MDF is inexpensive, pretty durable (as long as it doesn't get wet) and it doesn't splinter when the radial arm saw's blade cuts through it.
 Plywood, which is made of layers of wood plies, can begin to splinter and break apart as it becomes filled with saw cuts.

 How to Replace the Tabletop on a Radial Arm Saw

-- The tabletop surfaces need to be exactly parallel to the bottom point of the saw blade at all points along its travel along the arm.
+- The tabletop surfaces need to be exactly parallel to the bottom point of the saw blade at all points alongside its travel along the arm.